Rules updated as of 4/2/2019

 LEAGUE STANDINGS & PLAYOFFS:

-** Each team qualifies for the playoffs.
+Each team qualifies for the playoffs.
 Playoffs will be single elimination format with multiple playoff rounds (games) being played the same day.
 There will be one or two days of playoffs with the Super Bowls being played at the conclusion of the day.
 Playoff seeding will be determined by the team’s standings of the season.
 Regular season standings will determine the Playoff seeding structure.
 League regular season standings will be determined primarily by WON-LOST record.
 Teams tied in the standings will be broken by Head to Head record and then by points between the tied Teams from their games played against one another.
-If for some reason the two teams at the end of the season are tied and did not face each other in the regular season, a coin flip will decide the seeding between the two teams.
-We feel if we use the total Points for a team scored during the regular season or Points against a team allowed during the regular season, then the teams will try to rack up as many points for and not allow points against in the regular season.
 Deliberately running up the scores in the STMYFFL is viewed as unsportsmanlike conduct and will not be tolerated.
+If the Two Teams that are tied in the Standings did not face each other in the regular season, a coin toss will decide the seeding for those two teams.
+We do not use Points scored or anything like that, as we want to keep teams from running up scores in the regular season.

 COACHES ON THE FIELD: